-Rad Power Bikes reveals more user-friendly next gen e-bike RadRover 6 Plus for $1,999 – TechCrunch
+Rad Power Bikes reveals more user-friendly next-gen e-bike RadRover 6 Plus for $1,999 – TechCrunch

 “We develop powerful, reliable bikes, bikes that are confidence-inspiring and easy to use,” Redwood Stephens, chief product officer of Rad Power Bikes, told TechCrunch.
 “We’ve completely redesigned the system to have a new user interface, big buttons, big text illuminated.
 The power button is in Rad orange, so when you walk up to the bike it says, ‘I’m the power button!’ to you.
 You don’t even have to tell somebody how to turn on the bike.
 The same with the power assist levels.
 You’ve got big up and down arrows which are super easy to use.”

 Stephens said the company’s goal is to get people out of cars.
-Rad Power’s main customers aren’t urban bikers, and at 73 pounds a bike, it’s not hard to see why – Try lugging that up your third floor walkup.
-Rather, they’re people over 50 in suburban or rural areas who want another travel option besides their four-wheeled vehicle and would definitely benefit from letters symbols on their e-bike that are as large as those on their cell phones, according to data collected by the company.
+Rad Power’s main customers aren’t urban bikers, and at 73 pounds a bike, it’s not hard to see why — Try lugging that up your third floor walkup.
+Rather, they’re people over 50 in suburban or rural areas who want another travel option besides their four-wheeled vehicle and would definitely benefit from letters and symbols on their e-bike that are as large as those on their cell phones, according to data collected by the company.

 In February, Rad Power Bikes raised $150 million from investors like Morgan Stanley’s Counterpoint Global Fund and Fidelity Management & Research Company.
 It used the funds, one of the largest of a U.S. electric bike startup, to scale globally, expanding beyond the $100 million in sales it generated in 2019.

-Now, with over 350,000 bikes on the roads, Rad Power Bikes is settling into its direct-to-consumer approach with a thoughtful strategy, one that integrates everything from the design and robustness of the vehicle to the price point to the delivery and packaging.
+Now, with more than 350,000 bikes on the roads, Rad Power Bikes is settling into its direct-to-consumer approach with a thoughtful strategy, one that integrates everything from the design and robustness of the vehicle to the price point to the delivery and packaging.

 “So in a nutshell it’s about reducing friction of the user experience throughout the whole lifetime of the product,” said Stephens.
 “It starts with the information that we have on our website to the box arriving with your bike in it and a QR code on a box that says, ‘Here’s the link to the unpackaging video,’ and then thinking about how to make that as smooth as possible for the end user.”